xeTaiz/SpaTrackerV2/README.md

 ```
 python -m pip install gradio==5.31.0 pako
 ```
-Our gradio demo enable the user to track the points on the target object easily, just try:
+Our gradio demo enables the user to track the points on the target object easily, just try:
 ```
 python app.py
 ```